 The Crohn’s Disease Activity Index (CDAI) is used in clinical practice and randomized control trials (RCTs) to assess the patient’s clinical status, to select appropriate therapies, and to assess the response to treatments.
 Despite the value of the CDAI score, it is not frequently assessed in clinical setting.

-Identification of both probable and confirmed non-alcoholic fatty liver disease (NAFLD) and NASH is hampered by asymptomatic disease, under-diagnosis in routine care, lack of condition-specific treatments and poor billing code specificity.
+Identification of both probable and confirmed non-alcoholic fatty liver disease (NAFLD) and MASH* is hampered by asymptomatic disease, under-diagnosis in routine care, lack of condition-specific treatments and poor billing code specificity. *Formerly known as NASH

 How we can help